CrawfishPress/bevy_verlet_demo/README.md

  - upscaled GUI widgets, larger/more readable
  - added WASM support, so it runs in the browser
    - app too large, have to hit < CTRL>- a few times to see it
+ - WASM requires modifying one line - still working on a general static-asset strategy

 ### Warning
 Now that ball-radius is adjustable, I'll comment that there's no sanity-checking